John P. Cunha, DO, FACOEP

 How do you stop the common nosebleed?

-Most people who develop nose bleeding can handle the problem without the need of a physician if they follow the first aid recommendations below:
+Most people who develop nose bleeding can handle the problem without the need of a treatment by a health-care professional if they follow the step-by-step first aid recommendations below on how to stop a nosebleed:

 - Pinch all the soft parts of the nose together between the thumb and index finger.